 Employment Outlook and Salary Information

-According to the BLS, healthcare social workers make a mean annual wage of $53,590 as of May 2014.
-From 2012-2022, the job outlook for social workers is expected to grow 19%, which is faster than average compared to all other occupations.
+According to the BLS, healthcare social workers make a median annual wage of $52,380 as of May 2015.
+From 2014-2024, the job outlook for social workers is expected to grow 12%, which is faster than average compared to all other occupations.

 After completing case worker training at the undergraduate or graduate levels, candidates must obtain a license to practice.
 Licensure guidelines vary by state, but candidates generally accumulate a specified amount of practical experience and pass a civil service examination.
 Separate professional credentials are available through the National Association of Social Workers (NASW).
 Certifications are available in hospice and palliative care; gerontology; children, youth and family services; school social work; healthcare; and case management.